weaviate/weaviate-io/developers/weaviate/configuration/replication.md

 # tags: ['configuration', 'operations', 'monitoring', 'observability']
 ---

-Weaviate instances can be replicated to increase availability and read throughput, and to enable zero-downtime upgrades.
-On this page, you will learn how to set replication for your Weaviate instance.
+Weaviate instances can be replicated.
+Replication can improve read throughput, improve availability, and enable zero-downtime upgrades.

-For more about how replication is designed and built in Weaviate, see the [Replication Architecture](../concepts/replication-architecture/index.md) pages.
+For more details on how replication is designed and built in Weaviate, see [Replication Architecture](../concepts/replication-architecture/index.md).

 ## How to configure